charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 tags: games stem
 ---

 When Mark Rosewater [previewed](https://magic.wizards.com/en/articles/archive/making-magic/eldraine-or-shine-2019-09-09) [[Once Upon a Time]], eyebrows went up.
-Free stuff and efficient card selection both have a history of ending up on the Modern [banned list](https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/banned-restricted).
+Free spells and efficient card selection both have a history of ending up on the Modern [banned list](https://magic.wizards.com/en/game-info/gameplay/rules-and-formats/banned-restricted).
 In particular, [[Once Upon a Time]] bears a striking resemblance to [[Ancient Stirrings]] -- a card [living on borrowed time](https://magic.wizards.com/en/articles/archive/news/january-21-2019-banned-and-restricted-announcement).

 <div class="flex-across">
 <img class="half" src="/assets/images/ancient-stirrings.png">
 <img class="half" src="/assets/images/once-upon-a-time.png">
 </div>

 Since then, I've run tens of thousands of simulations to put the hype to the test.
 My code (written in Python) is available on [GitHub](https://github.com/charles-uno/amulet).
-You can also check out the human-readable explanation of how it works in my [Valakut article](http://charles.uno/valakut-simulation/).
+You can also check out the human-readable explanation of how it works in my [Valakut article](http://charles.uno/valakut-simulation/#the-model).
 All values below apply to seven-card hands -- no mulligans.
 Systematic and statistical uncertainties are about 1%.

 ## Neobrand